Is your pantry ready to embrace your new flexitarian lifestyle?

-Be ready to go meat-free any day of the week with our Flexitarian Pantry guide.
+Be ready to go meat-free any day of the week with our Flexitarian Pantry guide below.
 It is of course largely inspired by vegetarian supplies.
 We have tried to make it as broad as possible to suit most tastes so there are a lot of different things here.

 Don’t be overwhelmed just work your way through it.
 You do not need everything on the list pick and choose (and add) to suit your taste and dietary needs.